Vonng/pigsty/docs/r-ha.md

 > Explanation of parameter [`patroni_watchdog_mode`](v-pgsql.md#patroni_watchdog_mode).
 >
 > * If mode is `required` but `/dev/watchdog` is not available, it will not affect Patroni startup, only the leadership candidacy of the current instance.
-> * If the mode is the `required`, but `/dev/watchdog` is not available, then the instance cannot be a qualified Primary candidate, i.e., it cannot participate in Failover, even if manually forced to specify it: a `Switchover failed, details: 412, switchover is not possible possible: no good candidates have been found` error.
+> * If the mode is `required`, but `/dev/watchdog` is not available.
+The instance cannot be a qualified Primary candidate, i.e., it cannot participate in Failover, even if manually forced to specify it: a `Switchover failed, details: 412, switchover is not possible: no good candidates have been found` error.
 To solve this problem, change the `patroni_watchdog` option in the `/pg/bin/patroni.yml` file to `automatic|off`.
-> * If the mode is `automatic`, there is no restriction and the instance will be able to run in the Primary election regardless of whether `/dev/watchdog` is available or not.
+> * If the mode is `automatic`, there is no restriction, and the instance will be able to run in the Primary election regardless of whether `/dev/watchdog` is available or not.
 > * Two conditions are required for `/dev/watchdog` to be available, the `softdog` kernel module is loaded, and `/dev/watchdog` is owned by `postgres` (dbsu).

-### 5A - Primary DCS Agent is not available
+### 5A-Primary DCS Agent is not available

-In this case, the Patroni on the Primary will demote itself to a normal Replica because it cannot connect to the DCS service, but if the Replica Patroni is still aware that the Primary is alive (e.g., streaming replication is still going on normally), it does not trigger Failover!
+In this case, the Patroni on the Primary will demote itself to a normal Replica because it cannot connect to the DCS service.
+However, if the Replica Patroni is still aware that the Primary is alive (e.g., streaming replication is still going on normally), it does not trigger Failover!

-In this case, Pigsty's access mechanism will cause **the whole cluster to enter a Primaryless state and be unwritable because the original Primary node health check is false and requires special attention!**
+In this case, Pigsty's access mechanism will **cause the whole cluster to enter a Primaryless state and be unwritable because the original Primary node health check is false**!

-In maintenance mode, no changes will occur.
+In maintenance mode, no changes.